twolfson/nightlife/cities/california_san-francisco.md

 - Music venue, not a club
 - Large dance floor
 - Dance floor full but not crowded

+## Little Baobab
+- Medium dance floor
+- Crowded but with some room to dance
+- World/club music

 ## Madrone Art Bar
 - Small dance floor